inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-03-14-28-23.png)
  &nbsp;

-  A1: The possible reason is that the key of IG500 has been changed, but the key on the PC has not been updated.
+  A1: The possible reason is that the key of MobiusPi has been changed, but the key on the PC has not been updated.
 Therefore, the verification fails.
 You only need to delete the conflict line in the key file.
 (Pressing Ctrl and clicking the conflict item at the same time can quickly access the link.)
 ![](images/2020-01-03-14-32-17.png)
  &nbsp;